sigsum/sigsum/proposals/2023-08-witness-apis.md

 encoding to convert it to a note signature.

-If the rest of the ecosystem doesn't adopt this API, and Sigsum logs wish to use non-Sigsum witnesses, they will have to implement the non-Sigsum API anyway, and implement the opposite conversion.
+If the rest of the ecosystem doesn't adopt this API, and Sigsum logs wish to use non-Sigsum witnesses (and vice versa), they will have to implement the (non-)Sigsum API anyway, and implement the opposite conversion.

 ## 2. Checkpoint style API